Prions Cause Neurodegenerative Disease

 Strittmatter says there’s no evidence the prion proteins fold into an abnormal shape or actually cause Alzheimer’s.
 Instead, they seem to interact with early stage plaques in the brain in a way that allows those plaques to damage brain cells.

 Strittmatter’s team made the discovery after looking at hundreds of thousands of molecules that occur naturally in the brain.
-The prion protein turned out to be the best at interacting with a protein called amyloid-beta, which is what forms the plaques in Alzheimer’s
+The prion protein turned out to be the best at interacting with a protein called amyloid-beta, which is what forms the plaques in Alzheimer’s disease.

 “At first they said, ‘No that can’t be,'” Strittmatter says.
 “It’s too bizarre that these two diseases would share this common protein.”